whit3rabbit/pass/README.md

 ```
 3. Install the required dependencies:
 ```
-npm install
+npm install -g yarn # If you don't already have yarn yarn
 ```

-2. Open your browser and navigate to [http://localhost:3000](http://localhost:3000).

-3. The app should now be running in your browser.

-## Development
+4. To run app with Yarn:

 ```
-npm install react js-cookie react-dom react-scripts @fortawesome/fontawesome-svg-core @fortawesome/free-solid-svg-icons @fortawesome/react-fontawesome axios react-bootstrap
+# Development Mode
+yarn start

+# Production mode
+yarn build-production
+yarn serve
 ```

+5. Open your browser and navigate to [http://localhost:3000](http://localhost:3000).

+The app should now be running in your browser.

 ## License